aurelia/aurelia/docs/user-docs/router-lite/routing-lifecycle.md

 The first argument (`next`) of this hook is a `RouteNode` which provides information about the next route.

 This hook is like the `canLoad` method but inverse.
-You can return a `boolean true` from this method, allowing the router-lite to navigate away from the current component.
+You can return a `boolean false` from this method, to disallow the router-lite to navigate away from the current component.
-Returning any other value from this method will disallow the router-lite to unload this component.

-{% hint style="warning" %}
-Returning any value other than `boolean true`, from within the `canUnload` function will [cancel](./router-events.md#emitted-events) the router navigation.
-{% endhint %}

 The following example shows that before navigating away, the user is shown a confirmation prompt.
 If the user agrees to navigate way, then the navigation is performed.